humzak711/AmnesiaChatV2/README.md

 # Amnesiac-Chat-Application
--Amnesiac TCP chat application written in python using tkinter and sockets
+- Amnesiac TCP chat application written in python using tkinter and sockets

 - This is an application where users can create chatrooms with a secret room key and a password for other users to join, once a chatroom is empty then it will be automatically deleted